arnab232007/python-for-all/README.md

 # P for PYTHON
-hey hello i am here to help you in
+hey hello , i am here to help you in python